insightlake/Kafka-Designer/README.md

 Kafka designer provides a nice intuitive UI and enables drag and drop cluster design.
 It does the provisioing by asking critical requirements in simple steps and builds a consistent and robust cluster.

 ## Optimize Your Existing Cluster
 Upload your configuration files.
-Kafka designer will suggest changes and you can download latest configuration files.
+Kafka designer will suggest changes and you can download the suggested configuration files.

 <img style="width:100%;" src="images/cluster.png">